Since Runcloud added some cool features, this review has been updated as of February 2022.

 The video at the top of this review will go through the process of installing Runcloud on your server and using it to manage servers.

-- Unlimited WordPress installs (as many as the VPS can handle)
+- Unlimited WordPress installs (basically as many as the server can handle)

 - Application and server manager to manage servers and applications.